ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 income is based on the household structure and is listed in the table below.
 We will not model persistence year to year.

-**In the current model, no one will be low income, this will be changed later.**

 .. list-table:: Minimum Income
   :widths: 20 20
   :header-rows: 0